Bendale Business and Technical Institute

 Bendale Business and Technical Institute (Bendale BTI, BBTI, or Bendale), formerly Bendale Secondary School and Bendale Vocational School is a defunct specialized technical public high school that was located in Bendale, a neighbourhood in Scarborough, Ontario, Canada owned by the Scarborough Board of Education, that succeeded its operations into the present Toronto District School Board prior to merger.
 Existed from 1963 until its closure in 2019, it was the first vocational school that served in the former borough of Scarborough in which the school tailored for students with life skills or pursue career in the industry.
 The school's motto was Flourish Through Industry.

-The school merged with David and Mary Thomson Collegiate Institute in 2019, after which it was demolished with the former race track was replaced by the new school building.
+The school merged with David and Mary Thomson Collegiate Institute in 2019, after which it was demolished and the former race track replaced by the new school building.
 Bendale was located on the eastern corner of Midland Avenue north of Lawrence Avenue East.

 History

 Origins

 The history of Bendale Vocational School begins on November 7, 1961, when the Scarborough Board of Education approved a building application for the new $2,392,880.00 vocational school in Scarborough.
 At a February 13, 1962 school board meeting, the Scarborough Board of Education purchased a 13.319-acre site for a junior vocational school fronting Midland Avenue north of Lawrence Avenue East at a cost of $229,000.
 The school began construction that same year and opened on September 3, 1963, as its first occupational school.
 The building was designed by the architects Craig, Madill, Abram and Ingleson.
 At the cost of $2,392,880.00, it was built to accommodate 14 shops for boys, 9 shops for girls, 14 classrooms, 1 music room, cafetorium, a double gymnasium and library.
 Before the school existed, most of the technical courses were done at local collegiate institutes in Scarborough or Danforth Technical School and Jarvis Junior Vocational School in East Toronto.

 From its inception, the school's programs were expanded from two years to four designed for students transferring from Grade 8 as first year pupils and failing students from regular collegiates.
 However, in 1965, the Scarborough Board of Education opened Tabor Park Vocational School and Bendale would later forge the model for special school delivery over the next 40 years with the openings of Sir Robert L. Borden Secondary School (1965) and Timothy Eaton Secondary School (1971).
 It then became Bendale Secondary School in 1971–72 school year.

 The school's inaugural principal was Edward Monkman and its vice-principal was Jean McConnell.
 It had 21 teachers in its first year.

 In 1987, Bendale S.S. celebrated its 25th anniversary and the school was renamed to Bendale Business and Technical Institute.
 On January 1, 1998, the SBE was dissolved and Bendale became part of the newly amalgamated Toronto District School Board.